Ihorhavryliak/zen-intership-web/README.md

 User Answer: Users can leave answer on comments on the website, which are saved to a relational database.

+User Sigh-in: User can Sigh-in and leave posts.

+User Sigh-up: User can Sigh-up and leave posts.

 Comment Sorting: The app provides the ability to sort comments by User Name, E-mail, and date added (in both ascending and descending order).

 Pagination: Comments are displayed in groups of 25 per page.